-In this section, the suggested LCA methodology for assessing demolition + new build and refurbishment is outlined.
+In this section, the suggested life cycle assessment (LCA) methodology for evaluating demolition, new construction, and refurbishment is outlined.

-Life Cycle modules and site boundary.
+Life-cycle modules and site boundary

-The assessment of the refurbishment vs. new build should include all product stage modules, material replacement impacts, end of life impact of materials as well as operational energy impacts (B6) and benefits and impacts beyond the system boundary (module D).
-Due to the early stage of the assessments, modules B1, B2, B3, B5 and B7 may be excluded for simplicity of the assessment.
-Impacts under these modules should not differentiate between the two assessed options eliminating this way the impact in the comparison of the two options.
-The physical boundaries of the assessment are defined by the site boundary.
+The refurbishment vs. new build assessment should include all product stage modules, material replacement impacts, end-of-life impact of materials, operational energy impacts (B6), and benefits and impacts beyond the system boundary (module D).
+Due to the early stages of the assessments, modules B1, B2, B3, B5, and B7 may be excluded to simplify the assessment.
+Impacts under these modules should not differentiate between the two assessed options, eliminating the impact of comparing the two options.
+The site boundary defines the physical boundaries of the assessment.